-- Section 1, Identification; Product (i) identifier and common name of chemical. - (ii) Section 2, Hazard(s) identification; Hazard classification (ex. flammable, category), Signal word, Hazard statement, pictograms or hazard symbols, precautionary statements.
-OSHA only recognizes two signal words (DANGER, WARNING) while EPA recognizes three signal words (DANGER, WARNING, CAUTION) so there may be inconsistency between signal words on the label and the SDS. - (iii) Section 3, Composition/information on ingredients; Information on
+- (i) Section 1, Identification; Product identifier and common name of chemical. - Section 2, Hazard(s) identification; Hazard classification (ex. flammable, category), Signal word, Hazard statement, pictograms or hazard symbols, precautionary statements.
+OSHA only recognizes two signal words (DANGER, WARNING) while EPA recognizes three signal words (DANGER, WARNING, CAUTION) so there may be inconsistency between signal words on the label and the SDS. - (iii) Section 3, Composition/information on ingredients; Information on chemical name, common name, the exact percentage of all ingredients [active ingredients and other (inert) ingredients].
+Other ingredients are often considered proprietary information so they are not required to be listed.

-- chemical name, common name, the exact percentage of all ingredients [active ingredients and other (inert) ingredients].
-Other ingredients are often considered proprietary information so they are not required to be listed. - (iv) Section 4, First-aid measures; Information on first aid instructions by route of exposure, most common symptoms, and recommendations for immediate medical care and special treatment needed, when necessary. - (v) Section 5, Fire-fighting measures; Recommendations for fighting a fire caused by the chemical, or the chemical in storage including special protective equipment or precautions for firefighters. - (vi) Section 6, Accidental release measures; Information on appropriate response to spills, leaks, or releases including containment and clean up practices. - (vii) Section 7, Handling and storage; Guidance on safe handling practices and conditions for safe storage of the chemical. - (viii) Section 8, Exposure controls/personal protection; Although this section contains information on personal protective measures, if using a registered pesticide, you must wear the PPE required by the label.
+- (iv) Section 4, First-aid measures; Information on first aid instructions by route of exposure, most common symptoms, and recommendations for immediate medical care and special treatment needed, when necessary. - Section 5, Fire-fighting measures; Recommendations for fighting a fire caused by the chemical, or the chemical in storage including special protective equipment or precautions for firefighters. - (vi) Section 6, Accidental release measures; Information on appropriate response to spills, leaks, or releases including containment and clean up practices. - (vii) Section 7, Handling and storage; Guidance on safe handling practices and conditions for safe storage of the chemical. - (viii) Section 8, Exposure controls/personal protection; Although this section contains information on personal protective measures, if using a registered pesticide, you must wear the PPE required by the label.
 This section can be useful for PPE for spill cleanup or equipment cleanup. - (ix) Section 9, Physical and chemical properties; Physical and chemical properties of the substance.
-Information
+Information that would be useful for the applicator includes freezing point which can be used when determining where to store the product.

-- (X)Section 10, Stability and reactivity; Describes the reactivity hazards of the chemical and chemical reactivity. - Section 11, Toxicological information. (xi) Identifies toxicological and health effects, including likely routes of exposure (inhalation, ingestion, skin, and eye contact); delayed, immediate, or chronic effects from short- and long-term exposure; LD50; and LC50 description of symptoms of exposure, whether the chemical is a carcinogen or possible carcinogen. - (xii) Section 12, Ecological information; (nonmandatory under OSHA) Information on the environmental impact of the chemical.
-May include toxicity data on aquatic or terrestrial organisms (such as bees), potential to move into groundwater, etc. - (xiii) Section 13, Disposal considerations; (non-mandatory under OSHA) Guidance on proper disposal of the container and/ or chemical. - Section 14, Transport information; (non-(xiv) mandatory under OSHA) Information on transportation hazard and transporting in bulk. - (xv) Section 15, Regulatory information; (non-mandatory under OSHA) Information from manufacturer relating that the product is registered by EPA and is subject to labeling requirements under
+- (x) Section 10, Stability and reactivity; Describes the reactivity hazards of the chemical and chemical reactivity. - (xi) Section 11, Toxicological information.
+Identifies toxicological and health effects, including likely routes of exposure (inhalation, ingestion, skin, and eye contact); delayed, immediate, or chronic effects from short- and long-term exposure; LD50; and LC50 description of symptoms of exposure, whether the chemical is a carcinogen or possible carcinogen. - (xii) Section 12, Ecological information; (nonmandatory under OSHA) Information on the environmental impact of the chemical.
+May include toxicity data on aquatic or terrestrial organisms (such as bees), potential to move into groundwater, etc. - (xiii) Section 13, Disposal considerations; (non-mandatory under OSHA) Guidance on proper disposal of the container and/ or chemical. - (xiv) Section 14, Transport information; (nonmandatory under OSHA) Information on transportation hazard and transporting in bulk. - (xv) Section 15, Regulatory information; (non-mandatory under OSHA) Information from manufacturer relating that the product is registered by EPA and is subject to labeling requirements under